Update

 Reading

-During Reader’s Workshop children are introduced to strategies that will move them to fluent reading as well as encourage them to pay attention to their thinking while reading.
-Students are given time to read independently each day and meet with their teacher weekly for individual instruction.
+During Reader’s Workshop children are introduced to decoding strategies that will move them to fluent reading as well as encourage them to pay attention to their thinking while reading.
+Students are given time to engage with books each day.
+They begin to spend time reading independently and meet with their teacher weekly for individual instruction.
 A majority of their time is spent reading Just Right books.
 These books help them practice and develop skills, and offer the right challenge to extend their learning.
-Through partner reading and book groups, students are given time to engage in conversations about their books, deepen their engagement with the texts and develop their comprehension skills.
-Children carry their books to and from home in their homework folder each day.
-They are encouraged to read at home for 15 minutes each day in their Just Right books.
+Through partner reading and small reading groups, students are given time to engage in conversations about their books, deepening their engagement with the texts and helping them to develop their comprehension skills.
+Children carry their books home in their book bags each day.They are encouraged to read at home for 15 minutes every day in their just right books.
 Reading with your child and having conversations about their books will enhance their reading experience and help them to grow as readers.
-Read-aloud and weekly oral stories give children the opportunity to engage in literature beyond their reading level.
-These stories are often connected to Theme.
+Read aloud and weekly oral stories give children the opportunity to engage in literature beyond their reading level.
+These stories are often connected to our theme.

 Phonics and Word Study